Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Go short?
 Term, that is.

-Despite shorter-term rates being higher than the standard 5-year choice, some clients are choosing a shorter-term fixed rate (e.g. 2 or 3-year vs 5-year) — hoping to renew sooner into lower rates and still save, versus having to pay a penalty to break early (or pay today's rate for the entire 5 years).
+Despite shorter-term rates being higher than the standard 5-year choice, some clients are choosing these options (e.g. 2 or 3-year), hoping to renew sooner into lower rates and still save — versus having to pay a penalty to break early (or pay today's rate for the entire 5 years).

-Many Canadians (us included) are hoping and expecting rates to hike back down within the next year or two, with economists spying recessionary conditions on the horizon.
-(A recession typically causes the Bank of Canada to reduce its policy rate in response.)
+Many Canadians (us included) hope and expect rates to hike back down within the next year or two.

-If you choose a shorter term, make sure you have flexible pre-payment or payment-frequency options that allow you to pay more down on your principal before renewal — to help you get a lower rate or lower payments in case the economy doesn't cooperate and rates stay high.
+If you choose a shorter term, make sure you have flexible pre-payment or payment-frequency options that allow you to pay more down on your principal before renewal.
+That way, if the economy doesn't cooperate and rates stay higher for longer, you have some room to lower your rate or payments.

 Get temporary Rate Relief™

-Available for a limited time for new purchases and switches, our innovative Rate Relief is a low-rate, 1-year or 6-month fixed product — and it may be the budget break you need for a few months of lower payments.
+Available for new purchases and switches, our innovative Rate Relief is a low-rate, 1-year or 6-month fixed product — and it may be the budget break you need for a few months of lower payments.

-This short-term reprieve comes with the same great features as our other THINK Financial mortgages.
+This short-term reprieve has the same great features as our other THINK Financial mortgages.
 Certain conditions and restrictions apply; please talk to our expert True North brokers to see if this renewal option is right for you.

 What options do you have with a variable-rate mortgage?